Section I specialist school — the platform drafts your pack | EHCP Clarity

 Letter from the school confirming it can meet needs and offer a place, professional reports recommending specialist provision, evidence of failed mainstream placements (if any), comparison with what mainstream cannot deliver, and a quantified cost comparison if cost is in dispute.

-Can the LA name a different school over my objection?
+Can the local authority name a different school over my objection?

-Yes, the LA decides Section I after considering preferences.
+Yes, the local authority decides Section I after considering preferences.
 If it names a school you do not want, this is appealable to the SEND Tribunal within 2 months of the final EHCP.
 Section I appeals are common and frequently successful where parents have strong evidence.

 What about non-section 41 independent schools?